 Points of view or opinions expressed in this article are those of the guest author, Kristine M. Smith.

-If you would like to know why some Christians in California choose to get legally separated instead of divorced, complete the form below to schedule a consulting session.
+If you would like to know why some Christians in California choose to get legally separated instead of divorced, schedule a consulting session below.